Bessemer process: Oxidation

-The blowing of air through the molten pig iron introduces oxygen into the melt which results in oxidation, removing impurities found in the pig iron, such as silicon, manganese, and carbon in the form of oxides.
+Blowing air through the molten pig iron introduces oxygen into the melt.
+This oxidizes impurities such as silicon, manganese, and carbon.
 These oxides either escape as gas or form a solid slag.
-The refractory lining of the converter also plays a role in the conversion — clay linings may be used when there is little phosphorus in the raw material, and Bessemer himself used ganister sandstone – this is known as the acid Bessemer process.
-When the phosphorus content is high, dolomite, or sometimes magnesite, linings are required in the basic Bessemer limestone process, see below.
-In order to produce steel with desired properties, additives such as spiegeleisen (a ferromanganese alloy), can be added to the molten steel once the impurities have been removed.
+The refractory lining of the converter plays a role in the conversion — clay linings may be used when little phosphorus is present in the raw material.
+Bessemer himself used ganister sandstone–in the acid Bessemer process.
+Given high phosphorus content, dolomite or magnesite linings are used in the basic Bessemer limestone process.
+Materials such as spiegeleisen (a ferromanganese alloy), can then be added to the molten steel to establish specific properties.

-Managing the process
+Process

-When the required steel had been formed, it was poured into ladles and then transferred into moulds while the lighter slag was left behind.
-The conversion process, called the "blow", was completed in approximately 20 minutes.
-During this period, the progress of the oxidation of the impurities was judged by the appearance of the flame issuing from the mouth of the converter.
-The modern use of photoelectric methods of recording the characteristics of the flame greatly aided the blower in controlling final product quality.
-After the blow, the liquid metal was recarburized to the desired point and other alloying materials were added, depending on the desired product.
+When the required steel forms, it is poured into ladles and then transferred into moulds while the (lighter) slag is left behind.
+The conversion process, called the "blow", initially took approximately 20 minutes.
+During this interval, the progress of the oxidation of the impurities is judged by the appearance of the flame in the mouth of the converter.
+The human eye was later replaced by photoelectric methods of monitoring the flame, increasing ultimate precision.
+After the blow, carbon is readded to the liquid metal and other alloying materials are added.

 A Bessemer converter could treat a "heat" (batch of hot metal) of 5 to 30 tons at a time.
-They were usually operated in pairs, one being blown while another was being filled or tapped.
+They were usually operated in pairs: one was blown while the other was filled or tapped.